 About Elderly Dietary Intake

-Ajinomoto (Malaysia) Berhad (AMB) and the International Medical University (IMU) collaborated in 2016 - 2018 in organizing the Elderly Dietary Improvement Project, with the theme of “Eat Well, Live Well Together with Umami”.
+Ajinomoto (Malaysia) Berhad (AMB) and the International Medical University (IMU) collaborated in 2016 - 2018 in organising the Elderly Dietary Improvement Project, with the theme of “Eat Well, Live Well Together with Umami”.
 This cooperation involved 105 elderly people from two elderly homes.

 This collaborative effort aimed to reduce the sodium content of home cooked food, promote balanced diet, and improve the appetite and quality of life of the elderly through the 5th basic taste, Umami.